-Many Parents Forget Just How Hard it is To Be A Teenager
+Many Teenagers suffer from crippling Anxiety.
+And many Parents Forget Just How Hard it is To Be A Teenager

 Here are some ways you can help your teenager through this time – and still be friends at the end.